-Shape: The evenness of the shape is an important criterion of quality.
-The most important shapes are round, oval, drop, button, barrel, and baroque.
+Shape: The evenness of the shape is an essential criterion of quality.
+The most critical shapes are round, oval, drop, button, barrel, and baroque.

 A range of different natural pearls of different shapes.
 Photo: Michael Krzemnicki, SSEF.

-Colour: The body colour of a pearl is often superposed by an iridescence effect (the ‘orient’ of the pearl).
-Typical body colours for pearls include: White, slightly cream to cream, yellow, orange, brown, black, grey, and rosé.
+Color: The body color of a pearl is often superposed by an iridescence effect (the ‘orient‘ of the pearl).
+Typical body colors for pearls include White, slightly cream to cream, yellow, orange, brown, black, grey, and rosé.

-Examples of different body colours of cultured pearls.
+Examples of different body colors of cultured pearls.
 Photos: SSEF.

-Orient: The iridescent colours produced by the by thin aragonite platelets on the surface of a pearl.
-By their regular layering, they produce colour interference that determines the orient of a pearl.
+Orient: The iridescent colors produced by the thin aragonite platelets on the surface of a pearl.
+By their regular layering, they produce color interference that determines the orient of a pearl.

 Left: A schematic diagram (modified after Gem-A) showing how incoming light is reflected and refracted on the aragonite tablets that form the nacreous layer of a pearl.
-Centre: A cross-section of regularly organised aragonite platelets on a pearl.
-Right: Depending on how the layers are organised and the angle at which light is reflected and refracted different colours will be present in a pearl.
+Centre: A cross-section of regularly organized aragonite platelets on a pearl.
+Right: Depending on how the layers are organized and the angle at which light is reflected and refracted, different colors will be present in a pearl.

-The orient can result in rosé, green, and other overtones in body colour.
-Pearls with a dark body colour generally show this iridescence effect better than light-coloured ones.
+The orient can result in rosé, green, and other overtones in body color.
+Pearls with a dark body color generally show this iridescence effect better than light-colored ones.

-Lustre: The thin aragonite platelets reflect and diffuse incoming light, resulting in a characteristic pearly lustre.
-The better the lustre, the higher the quality of a pearl.
-The lustre of a pearl can often be enhanced by a polishing process.
+Lustre: The thin aragonite platelets reflect and diffuse incoming light, resulting in a characteristic pearly luster.
+The better the luster, the higher the quality of a pearl.
+A polishing process can often enhance the luster of a pearl.

 Surface condition: A high-quality pearl has few or no blemishes.
 Criteria for the surface condition include smoothness, evenness of the surface, and whether it is free of surface irregularities.